Your Guide to Time-Saving Makeup and Beauty Hacks

 Wait to blowdry your hair last, As you do other parts of your morning routine your hair will naturally dry, so you’ll spend less time with your hairdryer later.
 Also, you can invest in a hair drying serum or spray that helps your hair dry faster and fights frizz to help you save time while drying and styling your hair.

 Put on moisturizer right after your shower to give it time to dry before putting on your foundation.
 If you don’t have time to let it dry set your hair dryer to cool and give your face a quick burst of cool air.

 Then start with your eyes first, this way if you accidentally smear mascara or eyeliner you’ll only need to wipe it away instead of having to touch up your foundation and concealer.
 Also, to cut down on the number of time-consuming products you use fill in your eyebrows with eyeliner or mascara.

 Plus, you can keep your eye makeup simple and still look amazing.
 Try choosing between either mascara or eyeliner instead of using both.
 If you choose to use eyeliner use a stick or pencil.
 Avoid liquid eyeliner, as it can be time consuming and tricky to put on, unless you have a stencil.

-Next, instead of using a moisturizer and foundation you can combine the steps by using a tinted moisturizer that matches your skin tone.
-To skip foundation and concealer all together use an exfoliating facial scrub in the morning to perk or your skin and splash cold water on your face to reduce swelling and puffiness.
+Next, instead of using a moisturizer and foundation, you can combine the steps by using a tinted moisturizer that matches your skin tone.
+To skip foundation and concealer altogether use an exfoliating facial scrub in the morning to perk up your skin with a splash of cold water on your face to reduce swelling and puffiness.